-- 9. After the water has stopped running from the drain lines, apply 50 lb. of air pressure at the city water inlet.
-An air-to-city water adapter is available from your dealer's RV accessory store.
-Be sure the toilet valve, all drain valves, and faucets are open, and pump outlet hose is disconnected.
-This can be done at a service station and will force any remaining water from the water heater and remove any water that may be trapped in low areas. - 10.
-Pour a cup of approved non-toxic RV antifreeze that has been listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink, and tub drains to prevent trap freeze-up. - 11.
-Be sure to open the waste-holding tank dump valves, and drain and flush the tanks thoroughly (this is very important as the sewage in the tanks, if frozen, could seriously damage the tanks).
-Plan ahead and have this done at a dump station. - 12.
+- 10. Pour a cup of non-toxic RV antifreeze that has been approved and listed by a recognized testing authority such as Underwriter Lab into the tub drain to prevent trap freeze-up. - 11.
+Be sure to open the waste-holding tank dump valves and drain and flush the tanks thoroughly (this is very important as the sewage in the tanks, if frozen, could seriously damage the tanks). - 12.
 Remove the batteries from your trailer and store in a cool, dry place where there is no danger of freezing.
-It is very important for optimum life of a battery to check it periodically and to keep it fully charged. - 13.
-Remove any items (food, cosmetics, etc.) from trailer interior that might be damaged by freezing, or that might damage the trailer if containers should break.
+It is very important for optimum life of a battery to check it periodically and to keep it fully charged.